roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 orders: list[Order] = [Order(raw_order_info) for raw_order_info in raw_orders]
 ```

-However, if there is a need for side effects during enumeration, it's recommended to fallback to good old loops.
+However, if there is a need for side effects during enumeration, it's recommended to fallback into good old loops.

 ### Exceptions and Assertions

 Exceptions have a special place in Python.
-They are used to control code flows and to implement the [EAFP pattern](https://devblogs.microsoft.com/python/idiomatic-python-eafp-versus-lbyl/) (stands for "it’s easier to ask for forgiveness than permission").
-Python code developers spent some time to optimize performance of exception raising.
+They are used to control code flows and to implement [the EAFP pattern](https://devblogs.microsoft.com/python/idiomatic-python-eafp-versus-lbyl/) (which stands for "it’s easier to ask for forgiveness than permission").
+Python code developers spent some time optimizing performance of exception raising.
 In fact, they are now even using exceptions internally to handle things like [ending the iteration process by raising the StopIteration exception](https://peps.python.org/pep-0234/).

 In our case, we can use exceptions in the following way: